pineunity/tacker/doc/source/devref/vnfd_template_description.rst

 Connection Points
 -----------------
 Connection point is used to connect the internal virtual link or outside virtual link.
-It may be a virtual port, a virtual NIC address, a physical port or a physical NIC address.
+It may be a virtual NIC or a SR-IOV NIC.
 Each connection point has to bind to a VDU.
 A CP always requires a virtual link and a virtual binding associated with it.

-A code snippet for virtual NIC (Connection Point) without anti-spoof protection and is accessible by the user.
-It is connected to VDU1 and VL1.
+A code snippet for virtual NIC (Connection Point) without anti-spoof protection and are accessible by the user.
+CP1 and CP2 are connected to VDU1 in this order.
+Also CP1/CP2 are connected to VL1/VL2 respectively.

 ::